productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 AWS Sagemaker is an option here to train the model and host it for predictions.
 We’ve also put together a guide to building your own AMI to run Tensorflow.

-TODO: Write article and add link @vigbk
+TODO: Write article and add link

 Sagemaker starts off with creating a hosted Jupyter notebook instance which is used for working with data and training models.